dcsil/klutch/product_research/roadmap.md

 1. We must first develop our application locally and have it ready for integration.
 2. The next step is to integrate our application with Cerner’s open-source API through OAuth and submit it for review.
 This is done to ensure security measures when integrating with their platform.
-3. Our application will then be put through a review process by Cerner’s Business Development team as well as developers.
+3. Our application will then be put through a review process by Cerner’s Business & Development teams.
 Once it has been approved, only then we will be granted full access to the Cerner software.

     **Note:** to clarify, Cerner is an enterprise application software.
 Therefore, getting access to their software could be challenging without buying their entire system, which could cost millions ([HIT Consultant, 2013](https://hitconsultant.net/2013/01/03/the-costly-darkside-of-emr-implementations/#.XZ1Df-dKjOR)).
 This is why we need to go through this process to properly get verified by Cerner.